Help Us Cure Online Publishing of Its Addiction to Personal Data

 Both online publishing and advertising have been possessed by adtech for so long, they can barely imagine how to break free and sober up—even though they know adtech's addiction to human data blood is killing them while harming everybody else as well.
 They even have their own twelve-step program.

-We believe the only cure is code that gives publishers ways to do exactly what readers want, which is not to bare their necks to adtech's fangs every time they visit a website.
+We believe the only cure is code that gives publishers ways to do exactly what readers want, which is not to bare their necks to adtech's fangs every time they visit a website—and at the same time allow sponsors to do advertising the old fashioned way: without tracking.

-Publishers and advertisers can both accept that term, because it's exactly what advertising has always been in the offline world, as well as in the too-few parts of the online world where advertising sponsors publishers without getting too personal with readers.
+Publishers and advertisers can both accept that term, because it's exactly what advertising has always been in the offline world, as well as in the too-few parts of the online world where advertising sponsors publishers while not getting personal with readers.

-By agreeing to #DoNotByte, publishers will also have a stake it can drive into the heart of adtech.
+By agreeing to #NoStalking, publishers will also have a stake it can drive into the heart of adtech.

 At Linux Journal, we have set a deadline for standing up a working proof of concept: 25 May 2018.
 That's the day regulatory code from the EU called the General Data Protection Regulation (GDPR) takes effect.
 The GDPR is aimed at the same data vampires, and its fines for violations run up to 4% of a company's revenues in the prior fiscal year.
 It's a very big deal, and it has opened the minds of publishers and advertisers to anything that moves them toward GDPR compliance.